aerospike-community/aerospike-linqpad-driver/AIContext/Examples.NativeClient.md

 ---

-### Use the native Aerospike client to transform this LINQ query using client-side filtering
+### Native Aerospike API mode: Use the native Aerospike client to transform this LINQ query using client-side filtering

 Original LINQPad-driver query: